Study showing ALS is Cidp

-Vegas" will benefit research at Brigham and Women's
+Vegas" will benefit research at Brigham and Women's Hospital and Massachusetts

-had trouble holding his newspaper while riding on the commuter
+holding his newspaper while riding on the commuter train.
+After experiencing

 discover the ALS gene.

-small," said Brown, director of the Day Neuromuscular
+small," said Brown, director of the Day Neuromuscular Research Laboratory and

-three weeks, which improves his strength for several days while keeping the disease
+weeks, which improves his strength for several days while keeping the disease

 months ago, most of his coworkers didn't know he was ill.